 Interviews can decide the future course of action in life and provide the solution to current problems.
 They can be a step towards your prominent goal.
 You have to boost your self-confidence and learn from your mistakes.
 Here are some tested tips to let you know how to make a lasting impression:

-Appearance does matter and plays a main role in making your impression.
+Appearance matters.
+Period.
+How you dress and look plays an important role in making your first impression.
 It also indicates your seriousness and preparation for the role.
 Wearing colorful, revealing, ill-fitted, highly printed, too casual, and wrinkled clothes will leave a poor impression.

-An interview is not solely about your knowledge.
+An interview process is not solely about your knowledge.
 It is to know you better and gauge your personality and attitude.
-Here are some points to help you present your best version:
+Here are some key points to help you present your best self:

-So here is the first tip on how to introduce yourself in an interview - both logic and clarity are crucial when you are introducing yourself in a campus placement interview.
-Avoid falsehoods or exaggerations, and remember to support your presentation with real-life experiences.
+So here is the first tip on how to introduce yourself in an interview - both logic and clarity are crucial when you are introducing yourself in an interview.
+Avoid exaggerating results and performances, and remember to support your presentation with real-life experiences.
 Explain clearly what you can offer to the organization because that is what matters most to the recruiters.

-Next up, this is how to introduce yourself in an interview - be genuine and sincere.
-Interviewers value honesty and sincerity.
-The more sincere and genuine you are, the faster trust will develop between you and the interviewers.
+Interviewers (infact, everybody!) value honesty and sincerity.
+The more sincere and genuine you are, the more trust between you and the interviewers will develop.
 You can create a great first impression and establish a powerful connection with the interviewers if you introduce yourself in a genuine and natural way.

 Showing anxiousness, fast speech, and unclarity in words results in a negative impact.
 Be relaxed, think before you say, and be clear while speaking.
 Smile, nod, and shake hands as you do in general conversation.
 Keep your tone and pace normal.